Campbeltown and Machrihanish Light Railway: Light railway

 The colliery railway's traffic was largely seasonal as most of the colliery output was consumed locally.
 Around the turn of the century the mine owners began to search for additional traffic for the summer season.
-At the same time, new steam ships began bringing tourists to the remote Kintyre peninsula.
+At the same time, new steam ships made travel to the Kintyre peninsula more convenient.
 This led to the formation of the Association of Argyll Railway Co.
 Ltd. which applied for an order under the Light Railways Act to build a railway connecting Campbeltown with Machrihanish, on the west coast of the peninsula.

 Construction of the Campbeltown and Machrihanish Light Railway began in November 1905.
 The majority of the route of the new railway followed the colliery tramway, but with several of the steeper gradients and sharper curves eased.
 The colliery line was also extended west to the new terminus at Machrihanish.
 The work was completed in 1906 and the railway opened on 18 August 1906.
 It was an immediate success, attracting 10,000 passengers in its first three weeks of operation and replacing the horse-drawn tourist charabanc traffic in Campbeltown.

 In the years leading up to the First World War, the railway thrived on a mixture of coal and passenger traffic.
 After the war, competition from new motor buses began to reduce the railway's profitable tourist trade.
 By 1931 the summer tourist trade had dwindled significantly.
-Although passenger trains did run in early 1932, the railway was failing and it abandoned passenger services in May 1932.
+Passenger trains ran in early 1932, but the railway was failing and it abandoned passenger services in May 1932.
 By November 1933 the railway had been wound up and in May 1934 the last trains ran, assisting in the scrapping of the line.